lorderic/android-training-project-2/README.md

 This is an Android application for an Instagram photo viewer client.
 User can check out popular photos on Instagram.

 Time spent: 4 hours spent on basic requirements.
-(0 hour spent on optional ones.
-Was busy on other stuff, my apologies.)

 Completed user stories: